bigskysoftware/htmx/www/content/essays/mvc.md

 ## An MVC Intro

 I was a little shocked to discover [in a recent podcast](https://www.youtube.com/watch?v=9H5VK9vJ-aw) that many younger web developers just don't have much experience with MVC.
 This is perhaps due to the Front-end/Back-end split that occurred when Single Page Applications became the norm.

-MVC is a simple pattern that predates the web and can be used in programs nearly any program that offer a graphical interface.
+MVC is a simple pattern that predates the web and can be with nearly any program that offers a graphical interface to a user.

 The rough idea is as follows: